aiotrope/syz-G/client/src/assets/docs.md

 ## About this project

-__Xzymous__ is a web app project submitted in partial fulfillment of Lappeenranta–Lahti University of Technology's CT30A3204 course.
+**Xzymous** is a web app project submitted in partial fulfillment of Lappeenranta–Lahti University of Technology's **CT30A3204** course.
 The application's architecture which consists of server-side deployed as serverless function and client-side code is separately published on the internet and maintained in a single git repository.
 The client side, which acts as a single-page application, can send HTTP requests to the server, providing the resources such as users, posts, and comments.
 Anonymous users can only access some of the resources through `GET` requests through rendered data on the website; otherwise, users must authenticate to the system to execute further interactive operations.

 ---

-## Features
+## App general overview and workflow description

+Non-exhaustive description on how to use the app.
+Although some terminology is technical, this guide is intended for adopters, collaborators, and reviewers with basic knowledge with MERN app architecture.
+However, the author assumes that any user, regardless of technical knowledge, may navigate or use the web app as long as they knows how to fill out a form and create an account.
+Same familiarity when visiting any web applications in the internet.
+The Author intends to update this documentation to make it easier for laypeople to grasp.

 Legends:

-__Frontend (client) base URL on debug__: https://localhost:5173
+**Frontend (client) base URL on debug**: https://localhost:5173

-__Frontend (client) base URL on production__: https://www.arnelimperial.com
+**Frontend (client) base URL on production**: https://www.arnelimperial.com

-__Backend (server) base URL on debug__: https://localhost:8080
+**Backend (server) base URL on debug**: https://localhost:8080

-__Backend (server) base URL on production__: https://xzymous-api.vercel.app
+**Backend (server) base URL on production**: https://xzymous-api.vercel.app

-__object__: refers to the backend model object
+**object**: refers to the backend model object

-__request__: CRUD operation
+**request**: CRUD operation

-__endpoint__: resource access locations for APIs.
+**endpoint**: resource access locations for APIs.

-__page__: denotes routes primarily in the frontend, but some in the backend as well
+**page**: denotes routes primarily in the frontend (client)

-__redirect__: refers to reroutes in the frontend, but also in the backend.
+**redirect**: refers to reroutes in the frontend, but also in the backend.

-__BE/FE__: shorthand for backend (server) and frontend (client)

-__req.user__: Current authenticated user
+**req.user**: Current authenticated user

+**req.params**: property is an object that has properties mapped to the named route "parameters"

+**req.body**: property includes data given in the request body as key-value pairs

+**anonymous users**: Non-authenticated user

 ### Object: User

 The `req.user` has permission to perform all CRUD operations and has control over the object created by the request. user or a currently authenticated user.
 The admin user has complete access to all database objects.
-All requests are supported by __JWT-based authentication__.
+All requests are supported by **JWT-based authentication**.
+User has an array of reference to `Post` and `Comment` object model as `posts` and `comments` respectively.
+The `createdAt/updatedAt` timestamp, an empty array of `posts` and `comments` for reference, a default value for the `bio` field of `Hello, World!`, and an `avatar` field with an image from `https://ui-avatars.com/api?name=xz&bold=true&size=70&color=a0a0a0` as well as `id` are all generated once a user signs up for the system.

 #### Registration and authentication flow

-The first step in using this website is to register an account by providing the requested details on the __http://localhost:5173/signup__ page, including a `username`, `email address`, `password` and `confirmation password`.
-Upon successful registration, the user will be re-directed to  __http://localhost:5173/login__ page asking them for login credentials such as `email address` and `password`.
+The first step in using this website is to register an account by providing the requested details on the **http://localhost:5173/signup** page, including a `username`, `email address`, `password` and `confirmation password`.
+Upon successful registration, the user will be re-directed to **http://localhost:5173/login** page asking them for login credentials such as `email address` and `password`.

 ##### Signup

 ```bash
 request: POST
 endpoint: http://localhost:8080/auth/user/signup
 page: http://localhost:5173/signup
 redirect: http://localhost:5173/login
 ```

 ##### Login

 ```bash